 A differential partial backup records only the data extents that have changed in the filegroups since the previous partial backup, known as the base for the differential.

-A backup of transaction logs that includes all log records that were not backed up in a previous log backup. (full recovery model)
+log backup: A backup of transaction logs that includes all log records that were not backed up in a previous log backup (full recovery model).

-Contains data from only some of the filegroups in a database, including the data in the primary filegroup, every read/write filegroup, and any optionally-specified read-only files.
+partial backup: Contains data from only some of the filegroups in a database, including the data in the primary filegroup, every read/write filegroup, and any optionally specified read-only files.

 Backup media terms and definitions

-Backups created on a single nonmirrored device or a set of mirrored devices in a media set
+media family: Backups created on a single non-mirrored device or a set of mirrored devices in a media set.

-SQL Server 2008 Enterprise and later versions support compressing backups, and SQL Server 2008 (10.0.x) and later versions can restore a compressed backup.
-For more information, see Backup Compression (SQL Server).
+SQL Server 2008 (10.0.x) Enterprise edition and later versions support compressing backups, and SQL Server 2008 (10.0.x) and later versions can restore a compressed backup.
+SQL Server 2016 (13.x) Standard edition and later versions support compressing backups, and restoring compressed backups.
+For more information, see Backup compression (SQL Server).